 RFP responses will be evaluated and scored by the SC according to each Evaluation Criteria below, and scored according to the scoring worksheet shown below.
 The scores for each Evaluation Criteria will be added to arrive at the weighted score for each RFP response.
-An RFP response with a high weighted total will be deemed of higher quality than one with a lesser-weighted total.
+An RFP response with a high weighted total will be deemed of higher quality than one with a lesserweighted total.

-Evaluation Criteria: Each Proposer's project approach will be evaluated based on the entire set of factors listed below in A through D. Α. Approach and Technical Criteria: Approach: Has the Proposer demonstrated a thorough understanding of the purpose and scope of the project?
-Additional credit may be given for the identification and planning for mitigation of schedule risks that the Proposer believes may adversely affect any portion of the Authority's schedule such as accounting for fire danger shutdowns, weather, or imposed contractual wildlife limitations.
-Schedule: The likelihood that the Proposers' implementation plan and schedule will meet the Authority's schedule based on the daily production and capacity needed to complete the project and fulfill all contractual obligations by the termination date.
-Fire Prevention: Have all Proposers' woods employees received the requisite firefighter training necessary to take action in the event of an operations fire, using the fire preventive equipment required in Exhibit C, Fire Precautions and Control?
-Equipment: Does Proposer possess the necessary equipment to be used to accomplish the specified and prescriptive work as described in this RFP solicitation? В. Cost: The points for Cost will be computed by dividing the amount of the lowest responsive RFP response received by each Proposer's total proposed cost.
-While not reflected in the Cost evaluation points, an evaluation may also be made of: 1.
-Reasonableness (i.e., does the proposed pricing accurately reflect the Proposer's effort to meet requirements, objectives and what is considered to be common in the area?); 2.
-Realism (i.e., is the proposed cost appropriate to the nature of the products and services to be provided?); and 3.
-Affordability (i.e., the ability of the Authority to finance this project).
-Consideration of price in terms of overall affordability may be controlling in circumstances where two or more RFP responses are otherwise judged to be equal, or when a superior RFP response is at a price that the Authority cannot afford. С. Relevant Experience: 1.
-Proposer Experience: To what extent does Proposer have prior experience with similar projects and comparable work?
+Evaluation Criteria: Each Proposer's project approach will be evaluated based on the entire set of factors listed below in A through D.

+A. Approach and Technical Criteria:

+Approach: Has the Proposer demonstrated a thorough understanding of the purpose and scope of the project?
+Additional credit may be given for the identification and planning for mitigation of schedule risks that the Proposer believes may adversely affect any portion of the Authority's schedule such as

+- accounting for fire danger shutdowns, weather, or imposed contractual wildlife limitations, or employee/public safety factors. - Schedule: The likelihood that the Proposers' implementation plan and schedule will meet the Authority's schedule based on the daily production and capacity needed to complete the project and fulfill all contractual obligations by the termination date and interim dates specified.
+Additional credit may be given for an earlier completion schedule. - 3.
+Fire Prevention: Does the Proposer demonstrate a thorough understanding of fire prevention requirements, possess the required fire-fighting equipment required in Exhibit C, Fire Precautions and Control, and have all Proposers' woods employees received the requisite firefighter training necessary to take action in the event of an operations fire? - 4.
+Equipment: Does Proposer possess the necessary equipment or offer a plan to obtain the equipment to be used to accomplish the specified and prescriptive work as described in this RFP solicitation?

+B. Cost:

+The points for Cost will be computed by dividing the amount of the lowest responsive RFP response received by each Proposer's total proposed cost.

+While not reflected in the Cost evaluation points, a proposal evaluation may also consider the following factors:

+- Reasonable (i.e., does the proposed pricing accurately reflect the Proposer's effort to meet requirements, objectives and what is considered to be common in the area?); - 2.
+Realistic (i.e., is the proposed cost appropriate to the nature of the products and services to be provided?); and - 3.
+Affordable (i.e., the ability of the Authority to finance this project).

+Consideration of price in terms of overall affordability may be controlling in circumstances where two or more RFP responses are otherwise judged to be equal, or when a superior RFP response is at a price that the Authority cannot afford.

+C. Relevant Experience:

+- 1. Proposer Experience: To what extent does Proposer and any intended sub-contractors have prior experience with similar projects and comparable work?
 Has the Proposer worked on USFS lands, has it completed projects on time?
-Does the Proposer effectively coordinate with field personnel to address operational questions and related issues in a timely fashion?
-2. Key Personnel and Quality Control Plan: Do the individuals and Field Supervisor assigned to the project have experience on similar projects and how extensive is their experience in applying complex forestry silvicultural prescriptions, such as designation by description or prescription.
-D. References (See Exhibit A - RFP Response Packet): If a short list process is used for a solicitation, references are only performed on the shortlisted Proposers and the score for reference checks is not included in the preliminary short list score.
+Does the Proposer effectively coordinate with field personnel to address operational questions and related issues in a timely fashion? - 2.
+Key Personnel and Quality Control Plan: Do the individuals and Field Supervisor assigned to the project have experience on similar projects and how extensive is their experience in applying complex forestry silvicultural prescriptions, such as designation by description or prescription.

+D. References (See Exhibit A - RFP Response Packet):

+If a short list process is used for a solicitation, references are only performed on the shortlisted Proposers and the score for reference checks is not included in the preliminary short list score.